 Outside of the food itself, much of the attraction to the mobile food industry is the fun, colorful designs that food truck owners have wrapped their trucks in.
 Many food truck owners have numerous pictures taken of their truck by professionals and non-professionals alike.
 Some will even take the photos themselves to use for their marketing materials.

-To capture exciting and interesting photography of a food truck, you must understand how to pose the truck just as you would pose a person as the first step in composing a portrait photograph.
+To capture exciting and interesting photography of a food truck, you must understand how to pose your food truck just as you would pose a person as the first step in composing a portrait photograph.
 Many of the specific techniques are similar, in that you want to shoot from the best angle to show the truck (person) at its best and be very attentive of all the little details of how the truck is “dressed” and “groomed.”
-This article will explore a number of these food truck posing tips.
+This article will explore a number of tips to pose your food truck.

 A Clean Machine